 PCORnet uses a Distributed Research Network (DRN).
-In a DRN, each partner network securely collects and stores data in a standardized way within their own institutions.
-When a researcher or user submits a research question through an online access point called the “Front Door” that question is reviewed by the Coordinating Center, who then taps the data of the individual partner networks.
-A response to the original question is generated, and sent back through the Front Door to the researcher, so each question-and-answer session enters and exits the Front Door.
-Through this structure, PCORnet allows researchers to ask the same question of millions of people, across the country, all at the same time.
+In a DRN, each Partner Network securely collects and stores data in a standardized way within their own institutions.
+When a researcher or user (called a Requestor) submits a research question through an online access point called the “Front Door,” that question is reviewed by the Coordinating Center.
+The Coordinating Center then taps the data of the individual Partner Networks through a specialized query format.
+A response to the original question is generated, and sent back to the researcher.
+Through this structure, PCORnet allows researchers to ask the same question of millions of people across the country all at the same time.

 The goal of PCORnet is to significantly reduce the time and effort required to start studies and build the necessary research infrastructure to conduct them.
 PCORnet will support a range of study designs, including large, simple clinical trials and studies that combine an experimental component, such as a randomized trial, with a complementary observational component.